 Now Britain's best-known industrial monument, the bridge gave its name to the spectacular wooded gorge that was once an industrial powerhouse and the cradle of the Industrial Revolution.
 Ironbridge Gorge is now a World Heritage Site.

-In early 2017, a major £1.25m conservation project will begin to repair Iron Bridge and secure its future.
+This year, a major conservation project will begin to repair Iron Bridge and secure its future.
 Read more about the project.

 Plan a Great Day Out